bitsugar01/test-site/README.md

 # test-site

-Folder Management and sample website (back to basics since highschool) xD
+This git repo link, serves as a quick git practice of pushing projects to github Folder Management and sample website
+Going back to basics, from Highschool